ayamir/bspwm-dotfiles/README.md

    2. About audio control: You should install **pulseaudio** and **pulseaudio-ctl**

-   3. If you get warn like this:

-      "warn: Dropping unmatched character ️ (U+fe0f)"
+   3. If you get warn like this: "warn: Dropping unmatched character ️ (U+fe0f)"

       Don't worry, it doesn't matter.
 It caused by the wttr.in emoji.
 In fact, the weather icon has been displayed correctly if you have installed the noto-fonts-emoji.

+   4. If the polybar doesn't appear, please modify the monitor name in **dark-config** to your monitor name.
+The correct value can use **xrandr** command to get.

 File structure: